The Covalent GUI#

 - - Completed (green)

 Click on a dispatch ID to view the transport graph.
 The nodes in the graph shows the executor, name, and ID number of each task.
 The graph’s edges are labeled with the data dependencies betwen nodes.

 In some default display configurations, edges can run behind other nodes, labels can be obscured, and other display anomalies can occur.
-The icons on the left side of the transport graph (shown here on the left) contain a number of tools to manipulate the display for clarity.
+The graph view features controls that you can use to adjust the graph display.

 Below is a transport graph for the machine-learning workflow example.